IIIF/api/source/presentation/4.0/model.md

 There are common use cases in which a point, rather than a range or area, is the target of the Annotation.
 For example, putting a pin in a map should result in an exact point, not a very small rectangle.
 Points in time are not very short durations, and user interfaces should also treat these differently.
 This is particularly important when zooming in (either spatially or temporally) beyond the scale of the frame of reference.

+* FIXME: either supply instant, or all applicable dimensions for the source

 Point Selectors have the following properties:

 | Name | Description |